Traveling to Iceland by Cruise Ship

 Reykjavik Harbors

 Reykjavik is the main destination for most visitors to Iceland, including those traveling by cruise ship.
-As Iceland's capital, it's central to the tour industry and a cultural hub with plenty of great activities, restaurants, and shops.
+As Iceland's capital, it's a cultural hub with plenty of great museums, activities, restaurants, and shops.

-Reykjavik has two main harbors, the Old Harbour, or "Miðbakki," and the New Harbour, or "Sundahöfn," where most ships will dock on the "Skarfabakki" terminal.
+Reykjavik’s two main harbors are the Old Harbor, or Midbakki, and the New Harbor, or Sundahofn, where most ships will dock on the Skarfabakki Terminal.

-Most cruise ship passengers arrive at Skarfabakki due to its much greater size, which allows it to accommodate enormous vessels.
-The harbor is a 10-minute drive from the main downtown area, which can also be reached by public Reykjavik bus or an hour's walk along the shoreline.
+The harbor is a short drive from the main downtown area, which can also be reached by public Reykjavik bus.
+Many visitors choose to make the trip to town on foot along the shoreline.

 Photo from Ferry to Videy Island with Transfer from Skarfabakki Pier.